ajread4/ctf-help/Web.md

 sqlmap -r filename
 sqlmap -r sqli_save --tamper=space2comment --dbms=SQLite --dump-all -p search --level=5 --risk=3
 ```

+### Fixing SQL Injection
+Some challenges may require you to fix SQL injection attacks.
+PHP Data Objects (PDOs) are a common method to do so to create some form of protections.
+There is also options to specify expected user input using regex.

 ## XML
 XML has some interesting vulnerabilities that you can use if the webpage uses an XML parser.